pika/pika/docs/faq.rst

 - Is there a mailing list for Pika?

-    Yes, Pika's mailing list is available `on Google Groups <https://groups.google.com/forum/?fromgroups#!forum/pika-python>`_ and the email address is pika-python@googlegroups.com, though traditionally questions about Pika have been asked on the `RabbitMQ-Discuss Google Groups <https://groups.google.com/forum/#!forum/rabbitmq-users>`_.
+    Yes, Pika's mailing list is available `on Google Groups <https://groups.google.com/forum/?fromgroups#!forum/pika-python>`_ and the email address is pika-python@googlegroups.com, though traditionally questions about Pika have been asked on the `RabbitMQ mailing list <https://groups.google.com/forum/#!forum/rabbitmq-users>`_.

 - How can I contribute to Pika?